zagorski32611/solidity-workshop-1/tutorials/2016-04-04-solidity-inline-assembly-I.md

 # Solidity Inline Assembly I - Introduction

 This is the first post in a series on Solidity inline assembly.
-Inline assembly is contained within normal solidity code, but allows low-level access to the EVM.
-The focus here will be on some basic functions, and integration with regular Solidity code.
+Inline assembly is contained within normal solidity code and allows low-level access to the EVM.
+This post is an introduction to the language, and has a number of code examples to demonstrate how it can be used.

 The [official guide](http://solidity.readthedocs.org/en/latest/control-structures.html#inline-assembly) is a good reference, and it will be referenced throughout the text.